-Pages 65 of the Company's Annual Information Form filed on www.sedar.com on March 3, 2022 for the year ended December 31, 2021 sets out the information prescribed by Form 52-110F1 pursuant to NI 52-110.
+Pages 50 and 51 of the Company's Annual Information Form filed on www.sedar.com on February 28, 2019 for the year ended December 31, 2018 sets out the information prescribed by Form 52-110F1 pursuant to NI 52-110.
 The disclosure in the section titled, "Additional Information Prescribed By Form 52-110F1" is incorporated by reference herein.
 The following table sets forth the various services provided by KPMG LLP and its affiliates to the Company during each of the Company's last two fiscal years, together with the fees billed for such services:

-Fees Fees Billed During the Year Ended December 31, 2021 Fees Billed During the Year Ended December 31, 2020
+Fees Fees Billed During the Year Ended December 31, 2018 Fees Billed During the Year Ended December 31, 2017

-Audit Fees \$2,246,000 \$2,393,000
+Audit Fees \$1,655,0000 \$1,545,000

-Audit-related Fees \$5,000 \$10,000
+Audit-related Fees \$5,000 \$40,000

-Tax Fees \$287,000 \$96,000
+Tax Fees \$368,000 \$135,000

-Other Fees \$11,000 \$17,000
+Other Fees \$18,000 \$10,000

-Total \$2,549,000 \$2,516,000
+Total \$2,046,000 \$1,730,000

-The audit services relate to professional services rendered for audits of the Company's annual consolidated financial statements and certain subsidiaries (including statutory audits and interim reviews).
-The audit-related services relate to filings for pension plans.
+The audit services relate to professional services rendered for audits of the Company's annual financial statements and other regulatory audits.
+The audit-related services relate principally to pension plan audits, advice pertaining to accounting, internal controls, and due diligence-related matters in connection with acquisitions, financial accounting and reporting standards, and other regulatory audits and filings.
 The tax services relate to services for tax compliance, tax planning, and tax advice.
-The other fees related to advisory services in connection with training.